Badge UI design: Notification, count, and status patterns

 Adjust corners radius for Badges to vary container shapes.
 Rounded Badges are a popular use case, whereas enlarging to pilled when the counter is growing.
 You may use a square Badge in order to fit to your layout specs

-(e.g. for squared UI design — IBM Carbon design system):
+(e.g. for square-grid UI such as the IBM Carbon design system):

 Badge UI design exploration